Extreme turbulence on Hawaii flight leaves 11 seriously injured

 About 11 people were deemed to be in a serious condition.
 “We are also very happy and we feel fortunate that there were not any deaths or other critical injuries.
 And we’re also very hopeful that all will recover and make a full recovery," he said.

 "(Flight) HA35 from PHX to HNL encountered severe turbulence & landed safely in HNL at 10.50am today," the airline said in a statement posted to Twitter.
-"Medical care was provided to several guests [and] crew members at the airport for minor injuries while some were swiftly transported to local hospitals for further care."
+"Medical care was provided to several guests [and] crew members at the airport for minor injuries while some were swiftly transported to local hospitals for further care.

+“We are supporting all affected passengers [and] employees and are continuing to monitor the situation.”

 A passenger, Kaylee Reyes, told Hawaii News Now that her mother had just sat down when the turbulence hit, adding that she did not even have an opportunity to tighten the seat belt.